-Charlene Kormondy, a first-year master’s student, graduated summa cum laude from the University of Central Florida in 2014 with a Bachelor of Science in Environmental Studies.
+Charlene Kormondy, a second-year master’s student, graduated summa cum laude from the University of Central Florida in 2014 with a Bachelor of Science in Environmental Studies.
 As an undergraduate student, she conducted research on climate change impacts in the Caribbean.
 During a study abroad program on the islands of St. Kitts and Nevis, she worked alongside a team of local students to construct a shade house to serve as a facility for research on sustainable agriculture.
 She enjoyed working with the Kittitians and Nevisians on this project and remained involved long after the study abroad had ended.
 Charlene spoke on a panel at the 2013 UNESCO Caribbean Region Climate Change Conference about the viability of using sustainable agriculture to help small island nations remain food secure in the face of climate change.
 To scale up the project in St. Kitts, she co-founded Standard Hydro, a sustainable agricultural company that aims to increase agricultural resilience in the Caribbean.
 Upon graduation, Charlene served as an AmeriCorps Volunteer in Service to America (VISTA), working as a volunteer program coordinator.
 She connected college students with service opportunities that fit their interests, helping the students gain valuable work experience while providing enthusiastic volunteers for local nonprofit organizations.
 At the Bren School, she plans to specialize in Economics and Politics of the Environment.
-Charlene envisions working for a governmental or nongovernmental organization that helps vulnerable communities face challenging environmental problems.
+Charlene envisions working for a governmental or nongovernmental organization that helps vulnerable communities.

 James Frew is an Associate Professor at UCSB’s Bren School of Environmental Science and Management.
 His research interests lie in the emerging field of environmental informatics, a synthesis of computer, information, and Earth sciences.
 He is interested in information architectures that improve the discoverability, usability, and reliability of distributed environmental information.
 Trained as a geographer, he has worked in remote sensing, image processing, software architecture, massive distributed data systems, and digital libraries.
 His current research is focused on geospatial information provenance, discovery, and curation, using remote sensing data products generated by his Environmental Information Laboratory as operational test beds.
 He has affiliate appointments in UCSB's Geography and Computer Science departments.